harshil1712/oss-commit/README.md

 You can always DM me on [Twitter](https://twitter.com/harshil1712) or open a new Discussion topic.

 ### I love your work.
 How can I support you?
 I am glad that you enjoy my work.
-You can [sponsor](https://github.com/sponsors/harshil1712) me on GitHub to keep me get going!
+You can [sponsor](https://github.com/sponsors/harshil1712) me on GitHub to keep me going!